 The phenomena where video frames are not processed and get dropped from the video stream, causing the stream to look jerky and not smooth.
 A common cause is when processing very large video files that demand more processing power than the CPU can handle.

 Digital Visual Interface defines a type of computer monitor/display interface developed by the Digital Display Working Group (DDWG).
-DVI is becoming less popular than newer HDMI interfaces.
+DVI, even though still presently relevant, is becoming less popular than HDMI interfaces.

 How smooth the edges of a keyed out background appear next to the subject being filmed when using the chroma key feature.
 Other common terms are “spill” and “edge distance”.
 Edge blend is a setting that adjusts the amount of transparency/opacity of the edges where the keyed out background and the subject being filmed meet.
 See chroma key.